alxlit/alxlit.github.io/_posts/2014-01-24-latex-and-matlab-workflow.md

 * Source files are text
 * Lots of powerful libraries

+When writing a technical paper with lots of figures and equations, Word gets bogged down really quickly.
+Editing more than ten pages or so of such content can be painfully slow.
+With LaTeX, you can (not that you would) have hundreds or even thousands of pages open in your editor, because *it's just text*.

 The usual argument against LaTeX asserts that it is difficult to install and use.
 Perhaps this was true in the past, but these days all you have to do is grab the latest [TeX Live][3] distribution.
 There's a learning curve, to be sure, but have no fear: The [Wikibook][4] will hold your hand.